cbrenner04/tfd_core_features/README.md

 You will need a file called `env_variables.rb`, which is required in the `.rspec` file, that houses the following environment variables.
-These correspond with the data for the above participant and users seeded in the host app.
+These correspond with the data for the above participants and users seeded in the host app.

 The  `Participant_Phone_Number` variable is formatted 18885559999 while the `Participant_Phone_Number_1` is formatted 1(888) 555-9999.
 The `Audio_File`